The Young God Grows Up

 In his detailed study, Professor Joseph charted rhythmic permutations found in Apollo, basing his analysis in part on his unusual access to the composer’s original manuscripts and sketchbooks now held in Switzerland.
 In a non-technical summary, he suggested:

 Apollo was not “spun out” in some uninterrupted linear procedure.
-The compositional process generally followed three distinct phases: the composer first made a central point, such as a particular melodic or rhythmic idea that would serve as the principal idea for a section; next he developed the materials, often times by subtle variations; then he composed “around” the passage, writing additional music that functions in either a preparatory of compensatory fashion.
+The compositional process generally followed three distinct phases: the composer first made a central point, such as a particular melodic or rhythmic idea that would serve as the principal idea for a section; next he developed the materials, often times by subtle variations; then he composed “around” the passage, writing additional music that functions in either a preparatory or compensatory fashion.
 Each layer of this tripartite gesture is composed and timed separately.

 Sometimes the composer is quite tentative in determining the overall sequence of musical events.
 At times he will circle two or three measures to be transferred, or add the Russian word for insert with arrows pointing the way, or remark in the sketches that he has found “the solution,” further demonstrating his efforts to determine the best order for the passage.